-Every spring, Palm Beach County’s top schools release where their graduates are heading to college.
-These records — not marketing copy, not anecdotal claims — are the most concrete evidence of what a school’s college counseling program actually delivers.
-This analysis examines seven schools: four private, one public magnet, and two faith-based.
+Every spring, Palm Beach County’s top schools release where their graduates are heading.
+These records are the most concrete evidence of what a school’s college counseling program actually delivers: no marketing copy, no anecdotes.

 1. Which Top Universities Are Students Getting Into?

-At the highest tier — Harvard, Yale, Princeton, Stanford, MIT — placements from Palm Beach County are real but rare.
+At the highest tier (Harvard, Yale, Princeton, Stanford, MIT), placements from Palm Beach County are real but rare.
 The more telling story is at the Top 25 level, where all seven schools show meaningful presence.

 Benjamin School · Enrolled, Class of 2025

-Four students enrolled at Stanford — roughly 3.4% of a class of ~116.
+Four students enrolled at Stanford, roughly 3.4% of a class of ~116.
 That rate would be exceptional at any school nationally.
 Princeton (1), UPenn (1), and Rice (2) bring the Top 15 total to 8 students, approximately 7% of the class.
-At the Top 25 level plus elite liberal arts colleges, about 24 students enrolled — roughly 21%.
+At the Top 25 level plus elite liberal arts colleges, about 24 students enrolled, roughly 21%.

 Saint Andrew’s · Accepted, Class of 2025